 The lesson here is to set up padspace that is about 50% greater than what you expect.

 Apply this to small daily actions as well as bigger long term plans.
-You will avoid a lot of unnecessary stress, and you will be more successful at the same time in all that you do.
+You’ll avoid a lot of unnecessary stress, and you’ll be more successful in all that you do.

 Essentialism: The Disciplined Pursuit of Less.
 Greg McKeown.
 Crown Publishing, 2014.
 (See Chapter 15: “Buffer: The Unfair Advantage.”)